 Life at Red Balloon Cambridge

-When you step through the door, we want you to feel at home.
-We are based in a converted house that looks pretty much like all the other houses in the street, and while all our teaching areas are fully equipped for the lessons we provide, they do not feel like classrooms.
-We want our students to feel ownership of the Centre: this is not a space we provide for you, it is a space we are constantly creating and improving together.
+We aim to provide a warm and welcoming experience for all students.
+We are based in a converted house that looks pretty much like all the other houses in the street, and, while all our teaching areas are fully equipped for the lessons we provide, they do not feel like mainstream classrooms.
+We want our students to feel ownership of the Centre: this is not a space we provide for you, it is a space we are constantly developing and improving together.

 What will a day be like?

-No two days are the same here!
+No two days are the same here.
 Our staff are mostly part-time, which means different teachers come in on different days, and each morning is a fresh start.
-For those who need structure in their lives, don’t worry – we have a timetable of lessons and other activities that is shared with all students and is on display around the building.
-Your personal timetable will be agreed with you before you start, but it is always open to change through negotiation, so if there is a lesson you want added, or one you would rather change for another, just have a chat with Jess.
+That does not mean that the days are not structured: there is a timetable of lessons and other activities that is shared with all students and is on display around the building.
+Bespoke timetables are agreed with all students.
+These are open to change through negotiation.
 The timetable changes each half-term to reflect students’ priorities.

 The mood at our Centres is informal.
 Our aim is to help our students regain their self-esteem and get back on track – a good outcome is not just about grades, but about our students being happier, more confident and reaching their personal goals.
 Our small size means we can really focus on the needs of each individual.